+(b) Permitted Subject to Conditions ()

-- (a) Permitted Use () These uses are allowed by-right in the district they are listed subject to the development standards of that district and any use-specific standards.
+These uses are allowed by-right in the district they are listed subject to the development standards of that district and any use-specific standards.

-Special Use () These uses are allowed only if reviewed and approved for a Special Use in accordance with the procedures of Sec.
+(c) Special Use ()

+These uses are allowed only if reviewed and approved for a Special Use in accordance with the procedures of Sec.
 158.11(H).
 In addition, they shall comply with the development standards of the district in which they are located and any applicable additional standards associated with the use.

-- (d) Prohibited Use (Blank) Uses without a symbol are prohibited in the district because they are considered incompatible with the purpose of the district. - (e) Use-Specific Standards (💥)
+(d) Prohibited Use (Blank)

+Uses without a symbol are prohibited in the district because they are considered incompatible with the purpose of the district.

+(e) Use-Specific Standards (🗰)